-We have audited the consolidated financial statements of Sylla Gold Corp ("the Company"), which comprise the consolidated statement of financial position as at February 29, 2024 and the consolidated statement of operations and comprehensive loss, consolidated statement of changes in equity (deficiency) and consolidated statement of cash flows for the year then ended, and notes to consolidated financial statements, including material accounting policy information.
+We have audited the consolidated financial statements of Sylla Gold Corp and its subsidiaries ("the Group"), which comprise the consolidated statements of financial position as at February 28, 2025 and February 29, 2024 and the consolidated statements of operations and comprehensive loss, consolidated statements of changes in equity (deficiency) and consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Sylla Gold Corp as at February 29, 2024 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Sylla Gold Corp as at February 28, 2025 and February 29, 2024 and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).